kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 A pointer with null value goes up through air layer and into empty space above air layer.
 It doesnt point to anything.

-Add symbol for arrays, its like a roof symbol (horizontal bracket] bracket above objects (elements of array]
+Add symbol for arrays, its like a roof symbol (horizontal bracket) above objects (elements of array)

-Non void pointer can point to roof(array) or to element in array.
+Non-void pointer can point to roof (array) or to element in array.

 Reference can bind to roof or to element.